-These jumbo Loaded Oatmeal Chocolate Chip Cookies are loaded up with nuts and toffee bits making them the ultimate oatmeal cookie.
+These jumbo Loaded Oatmeal Chocolate Chip Cookies are filled with nuts, chocolate chips and toffee bits transforming them into the ultimate oatmeal cookie.

 Easy Loaded Oatmeal Chocolate Chip Cookies Recipe

-My family's love affair with freshly baked cookies usually begins quite young.
 When oatmeal, chocolate chips and cookies collide the outcome could only be sheer bliss.
-Making fresh cookies is one of the many joys of being a baking Mom and a lifetime of memories with my kids.
+Making fresh cookies is one of the many joys of being a baking Mom and a lifetime of memories with my family.
+How to make these Loaded Oatmeal Chocolate Chip Cookies: (Scroll down for full printable recipe.)

 How to Make the Best Loaded Oatmeal Chocolate Chip Cookies Recipe